Make it work first, before you make it work fast

 . -- JamesCrook

-'Simple' optimizations are done automagically by compilers.
+'Simple' optimisations are done automagically by compilers.

-Optimization is not currently as useful a 'factor' as it could be.
+Optimisation is not currently as useful a 'factor' as it could be.
 Implementation languages let us down.

-In design documentation optimizations can (and should?) be design topics in their own right.
+In design documentation, optimizations can (and should?) be design topics in their own right.
 You can understand the purpose and structure of a program without understanding the details of optimization choices that have been made and vice versa.
 If designers routinely treat optimization as a design topic, language designers will in time follow up with language support.